World Diabetes Day 2020 Celebrates Nurses

-As the number of people with diabetes in Australia continues to increase, the role of nurses is becoming increasingly important in helping to manage the impact of the condition.
+As the number of people with diabetes in Australia continues to increase, the role of nurses is becoming increasingly important in helping to manage the impact of diabetes.

-Nurses are often the first health professional that a person with diabetes interacts with.
-They can be the difference between someone letting their diabetes control them or learning how to manage it so they live a long and healthy life with the condition.
+Nurses are often the first health professional that a person living with diabetes interacts with.
+They can be the difference between someone letting their diabetes control them or learning how to manage it.
+Managing diabetes will help live a long and healthy life with the condition.

 The role of nurses in diabetes care